WHAT TO WEAR IN TURKEY AS A WOMAN AND WHAT TO WEAR IN DIFFERENT SEASONS.

 What to wear in Turkey as a woman

-When it comes to deciding what to wear in Turkey as a woman, you will need to consider a few things:
+When it comes to deciding what to wear in Turkey as a woman, there are a few things worth considering:

 What to wear in Turkey on the South West coast

-Here are some outfits similar to what I opted to wear on the coast in Turkey.
+Here are a few outfit ideas similar to what I wore on the coast in Turkey:

 By Day: